 The time to 80% or greater block and clinical duration as a function of dose are presented in Figures 1 and 2.

-FIGURE 1: Time to 80% or greater Block vs. Initial Dose of
+Figure 1: Time to 80% or Greater Block vs. Initial

-ZEMURON (rocuronium bromide injection) by Age Group (Median, 25th and 75th percentile, and individual
+Dose of ZEMURON by Age Group (Median, 25th and 75th Percentile, and Individual

-FIGURE 2: Duration of Clinical Effect vs. Initial Dose of
+Figure 2: Duration of Clinical Effect vs. Initial Dose

-ZEMURON (rocuronium bromide injection) by Age Group (Median, 25th and 75th percentile, and individual values)
+of ZEMURON by Age Group (Median, 25th and 75th Percentile, and Individual

-The clinical durations for the first five maintenance doses, in patients receiving five or more maintenance doses are represented in Figure 3 [see DOSAGE AND ADMINISTRATION].
+The clinical durations for the first 5 maintenance doses, in patients receiving 5 or more maintenance doses are represented in Figure 3 [see DOSAGE AND ADMINISTRATION].

-FIGURE 3: Duration of Clinical Effect vs. Number
+Figure 3: Duration of Clinical Effect vs. Number of

-Once spontaneous recovery has reached 25% of control T1, the neuromuscular block produced by ZEMURON (rocuronium bromide injection) is readily reversed with anticholinesterase agents, e.g., edrophonium or neostigmine.
+Once spontaneous recovery has reached 25% of control T1, the neuromuscular block produced by ZEMURON is readily reversed with anticholinesterase agents, e.g., edrophonium or neostigmine.

 There were no reports of less than satisfactory clinical recovery of neuromuscular function.

-The neuromuscular blocking action of ZEMURON (rocuronium bromide injection) may be enhanced in the presence of potent inhalation anesthetics [see DRUG INTERACTIONS].
+The neuromuscular blocking action of ZEMURON may be enhanced in the presence of potent inhalation anesthetics [see DRUG INTERACTIONS].

-There were no dose-related effects on the incidence of changes from baseline (30% or greater) in mean arterial blood pressure (MAP) or heart rate associated with ZEMURON (rocuronium bromide injection) administration over the dose range of 0.12 to 1.2 mg/kg (4 x ED95) within 5 minutes after ZEMURON (rocuronium bromide injection) administration and prior to intubation.
-Increases or decreases in MAP were observed in 2 to 5% of geriatric and other adult patients, and in about 1% of pediatric patients.
-Heart rate changes (30% or greater) occurred in 0 to 2% of geriatric and other adult patients.
+There were no dose-related effects on the incidence of changes from baseline (30% or greater) in mean arterial blood pressure (MAP) or heart rate associated with ZEMURON administration over the dose range of 0.12 to 1.2 mg/kg (4 x ED95) within 5 minutes after ZEMURON administration and prior to intubation.
+Increases or decreases in MAP were observed in 2% to 5% of geriatric and other adult patients, and in about 1% of pediatric patients.
+Heart rate changes (30% or greater) occurred in 0% to 2% of geriatric and other adult patients.
 Tachycardia (30% or greater) occurred in 12 of 127 pediatric patients.
 Most of the pediatric patients developing tachycardia were from a single study where the patients were anesthetized with halothane and who did not receive atropine for induction [see Clinical Studies].
-In U.S. studies, laryngoscopy and tracheal intubation following ZEMURON (rocuronium bromide injection) administration were accompanied by transient tachycardia (30% or greater increases) in about one-third of adult patients under opioid/nitrous oxide/oxygen anesthesia.
-Animal studies have indicated that the ratio of vagal:neuromuscular block following ZEMURON (rocuronium bromide injection) administration is less than vecuronium but greater than pancuronium.
+In US studies, laryngoscopy and tracheal intubation following ZEMURON administration were accompanied by transient tachycardia (30% or greater increases) in about one-third of adult patients under opioid/nitrous oxide/oxygen anesthesia.
+Animal studies have indicated that the ratio of vagal:neuromuscular block following ZEMURON administration is less than vecuronium but greater than pancuronium.
 The tachycardia observed in some patients may result from this vagal blocking activity.

 In studies of histamine release, clinically significant concentrations of plasma histamine occurred in 1 of 88 patients.
-Clinical signs of histamine release (flushing, rash, or bronchospasm) associated with the administration of ZEMURON (rocuronium bromide injection) were assessed in clinical trials and reported in 9 of 1137 (0.8%) patients.
+Clinical signs of histamine release (flushing, rash, or bronchospasm) associated with the administration of ZEMURON were assessed in clinical trials and reported in 9 of 1137 (0.8%) patients.

 Adult and Geriatric Patients

-Following intravenous administration of ZEMURON (rocuronium bromide injection) , plasma levels of rocuronium follow a three compartment open model.
-The rapid distribution half-life is 1 to 2 minutes and the slower distribution half- life is 14 to 18 minutes.
+Following intravenous administration of ZEMURON, plasma levels of rocuronium follow a threecompartment open model.
+The rapid distribution half-life is 1 to 2 minutes and the slower distribution halflife is 14 to 18 minutes.
 Rocuronium is approximately 30% bound to human plasma proteins.
 In geriatric and other adult surgical patients undergoing either opioid/nitrous oxide/oxygen or inhalational anesthesia, the observed pharmacokinetic profile was essentially unchanged.